 Founded on June 6, 1995, FC Dallas is one of the 10 charter clubs of Major League Soccer, having competed in the league since its inception in 1996.
 FC Dallas was previously known as the Dallas Burn until 2005 when the club moved into Toyota Stadium in Frisco, Texas.
 The team is led by head coach Oscar Pareja.

 Club Awards include:

 - 1997 Lamar Hunt U.S. Open Cup champions

 - 2016 Lamar Hunt US Open Cup Champions

 National Soccer Hall of Fame

-The museum will be home to U.S. Soccer hardware, including the Women’s World Cup, Gold Cup and Lamar Hunt U.S. Open Cup trophies, as well as Olympic medals and memorabilia.
+The Hall of Fame will be home to U.S. Soccer hardware, including the Women’s World Cup, Gold Cup and Lamar Hunt U.S. Open Cup trophies, as well as Olympic medals and memorabilia.
 Toyota Stadium will also become the permanent site for the annual National Soccer Hall of Fame induction ceremony.

 Detailed plans, as well as concept drawings, of the entire renovation can be viewed here.